 The percentage of fixed remuneration, performance-linked remuneration, and remuneration to grant restricted shares that make up total remuneration are reevaluated by the Nomination and Compensation Committee each time.
-Furthermore, the total amount of remuneration for directors (excluding directors who are Audit and Supervisory Committee members) shall not exceed \(\frac{4}{3}00\) million per year
+Furthermore, the total amount of remuneration for directors (excluding directors who are Audit and Supervisory Committee members) shall not exceed ¥300 million per year

-The percentage breakdown (assuming fixed remuneration as 100) of remuneration for Directors (excluding Directors who are Audit and Supervisory Committee members) in FY2024 is as follows.
-The percentage for annual performance-linked remuneration is based on an assumption of 100% payment rate.
+The percentage breakdown (assuming fixed remuneration as 100) of remuneration for directors (excluding directors who do not engage in business execution or who are Audit and Supervisory Committee members) in FY2025 is as follows.
+The performance-linked remuneration of the Chairperson is fixed remuneration multiplied by 45%, which is the ratio linked to performance results, and her remuneration for granting restricted stock is equal to 50% of the amount obtained by multiplying fixed remuneration by 55%, irrespective of any other official positions held.

-[Fixed remuneration]: [Annual performance-linked remuneration]: [Restricted share-based remuneration] = 100: 45: 22.5
+[Fixed remuneration] : [Annual performance-linked remuneration] : [Restricted share-based remuneration] = 100 : 55 : 27.5